JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

 My annual gab-fest with Comcast customer service, always performed with a glass of wine, takes about an hour but has saved me up to $500 per year.
-Owning a modem makes the call a lot easier.
+Owning equipment makes the call a lot easier.

 If you _do_ decide to replace the ISP rental, there are a few things that you need to be aware of.